walshbr/introduction-to-text-analysis/archives/nines.md

 Digital projects take an extraordinary amount of work and resources, so it makes sense that their contributors want credit for their work.
 Peer review has become central to how promotion and advancement takes place in the academy: it allows faculty members to assure their colleagues that their work is worthy of funding, among other reasons.
 Digital projects present unique complications to this process: they require reviewers who understand not only the content but also the technical aspects of a project.
 Furthermore, it can be difficult to evaluate something like an archive, when a large part of our training focuses on the production and evaluation of essays.

 One of the early missions of NINES was to provide scholars who could perform this service.
 By assembling digital humanities scholars that could evaluate digital archives and attest to their successes or flaws, project coordinators could better make their work available and understandable to non-digital colleagues.

-Walk through NINES

-NINES as a federation of archives